-Geologic hydrogen or gold hydrogen or as some call it clear hydrogen orange or white hydrogen is naturally occurring underground and can potentially be a clean and cheap source of energy.
-Green hydrogen which is hydrogen generated by renewable energy is proposed to be a fuel to replace fossil fuels but as discussed elsewhere is a boondongle.
-Too expensive and despite much promotion is too expensive, too difficult to store and too difficult to transport.
+Geologic hydrogen or gold hydrogen naturally occurrs underground.
+Geologic or clear, orange or white hydrogen could potentially be a clean and cheap source of energy.
+Renewable energy creates green hydrogen.
+Green H2 could replace fossil fuels but as discussed elsewhere is an expensive boondoggle.
+Despite much promotion and greenwashing, green hydrogen is too expensive, too difficult to store and too difficult to transport.

 Geological or Gold Hydrogen Media